datocms/documentation/src/metalsmith/localization.md

 ```

-Here's an complete example that creates multiple versions of your articles, one for each available locale:
+Here's a complete example that creates multiple versions of your articles, one for each available locale:

 ```javascript
 // dato.config.js